maxh1231/no1fan/readme.md

   Fork a copy of the repo and have fun!

   ### Credits and Contributors
-  Leithan Crider, Jill Holmes, Benjamin Holt, Max Humphreys
+  Leithen Crider, Jill Holmes, Benjamin Holt, Max Humpherys

   ### License
   This application is covered under the Open license